ItzLarz31/se_project_aroundtheus/README.md

 ### Live View

 If you would like to see the project in live view please click on this link. https://itzlarz31.github.io/se_project_aroundtheus/

-### Video Guide

-This is the link to the video guide for seeing how I setup my project. https://drive.google.com/file/d/1l5T9sOYl8WpJszYsatwuYlWLhtprSF16/view?usp=sharing